longvtran/computer-vision-bam/README.md

 ## How to run

 ### Get the dataset
 To obtain the BAM dataset, follow the instructions [here](https://bam-dataset.org/).
 Once finished, you should have be able to download a `.sqlite` file.
-Save this file in the /data folder, then run from the /data folder:
+Save this file in the /data folder.
+The download script requires `sqlite3` and `parallel`, which can be obtained by running `sudo apt install sqlite3 parallel`.
+Then run the download script from the /data folder:
 ```
 ./get_data.sh
 ```